 Being a roto-molded cooler, we can assume the G60 is tough enough to handle the rough and tumble of outdoor recreation.
 Look no further than the IGBC certification for an example of the durability of the G60, and the company also offers a full lifetime guarantee with every purchase.

-Other cool features such as the mould-in handles, hinges, and a BearClaw latching system make using and manoeuvring the G60 that bit easier, while also ensuring it is secure as possible.
+Other cool features such as the mold-in handles, hinges, and a BearClaw latching system make using and maneuvering the G60 that bit easier, while also ensuring it is as secure as possible.

-Additionally, a 15” ruler is perfect for measuring your catch, and a 2” drainage hole will make your life that bit easier once the ice eventually melts!
+Additionally, a 15” ruler is perfect for measuring your catch, and a 2” drainage hole will make your life that much easier once the ice eventually melts!

 - IGBC certification